OpieACE/AceGames.github.io/README.md

 ---
 ## Join the rebellion
-SHS Games can be easily spun up in many different environments.
+Ace Games can be easily spun up in many different environments.
 Clicking the buttons below will spin up a new site running SHS Games.
-And if you know what your doing, here are some detailed [Build instructions](https://github.com/SHSGames/shsgames.github.io/blob/master/BUILDING.md) you can also [download the HTML](https://github.com/SHSGames/shsgames.github.io/archive/refs/heads/public_html.zip) for your own web server, or even just a [Docker container](https://hub.docker.com/r/shsgames/shsgames).
+And if you know what your doing, here are some detailed [Build instructions](https://github.com/SHSGames/shsgames.github.io/blob/master/BUILDING.md) you can also [download the HTML](https://github.com/AceGames/AceGames.github.io/archive/refs/heads/public_html.zip) for your own web server, or even just a [Docker container](https://hub.docker.com/r/shsgames/shsgames).
 When you create a mirror, I'll add it to the list above for everyones benifit.

 [![Deploy to Heroku](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)
 [![Remix on Glitch](https://cdn.glitch.com/2703baf2-b643-4da7-ab91-7ee2a2d00b5b%2Fremix-button.svg)](https://glitch.com/edit/#!/import/github/SHSGames/shsgames.github.io)